Jazcash/Qubase/README.md

 #### Scripts

-- Use CDNs for libraries where possible
+- Use CDNs for libraries where possible, try to use [cdnjs.com](cdnjs.com)
-- Don't use raw github links